-- Keep a safe level of salts in the body, such as potassium, sodium, and chloride
+- Keep a safe level of items in the body, such as potassium, sodium, and chloride

 Dialysis may be used short term to allow your kidneys to rest and heal.
 If the kidney damage is permanent, dialysis will be needed for the rest of your life.
 It can improve the quality and length of life in people with severe kidney disease.

-It may not be appropriate for all.
-People with obesity or previous surgery on abdomen may not be able to use this dialysis method.
+People with obesity or previous surgery in the belly area may not be able to use this type of dialysis.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: